tsutherland3530/us_honeybee_prod/README.md

 13) The answer 151 should return in the terminal.

+14) Make sure to run git pull then git push in the gitbash terminal to save the file to git hub.

-14) Thank you for taking the time to check out this project that was done for a Data 1 Python course.
+15) Thank you for taking the time to check out this project that was done for a Data 1 Python course.
 Thanks alot to Brenda Griffith too for providing the original raw data to start from.

 Source
 Brenda Griffith